simeononsecurity/simeononsecurity.ch/content/articles/choosing-librewolf-firefox-privacy-focused-browsers/index.en.md

 ### LibreWolf's Privacy Focus

 **LibreWolf** takes a resolute stance on privacy by incorporating an array of features to safeguard users' online activities.
 Notably, the browser excludes telemetry, experiments, adware, and any unnecessary distractions that might compromise user privacy.
-It showcases a selection of privacy-conscious search providers, including **DuckDuckGo**, **Searx**, and **Qwant**, as default search engine options.
+It shows a selection of privacy-conscious search providers, including **DuckDuckGo**, **Searx**, and **Qwant**, as default search engine options.
 These search engines are designed to align with privacy principles by minimizing data collection and tracking, ensuring users' online activities remain confidential.

 ### Firefox's Privacy Measures

 **Firefox** stands as a robust privacy advocate, offering a suite of features to protect user data.
 Among its arsenal of privacy-focused tools is the **Enhanced Tracking Protection**, which effectively halts the activities of third-party tracking cookies and identifies malicious websites.
 Firefox provides users with granular control over cookie storage, enabling them to regularly clear browsing data.
-On top of that, users can amplify their privacy measures by integrating extensions like **uBlock Origin**, which bolsters the browser's defenses against unwanted tracking.
+On top of that, users can amplify their privacy measures by integrating extensions like **uBlock Origin**, which strengthens the browser's defenses against unwanted tracking.

 ______